Defacto2/server/docs/README.md

 task serve

 ...
-⇨ Compiled with Go 1.21.0 for Windows, Intel/AMD 64.
+⇨ Compiled with Go 1.21.0 for Windows on Intel/AMD 64.
 ⇨ http server started on [::]:1323
 ```